 HTTP 2 (H2) has many wonderful benefits compared to HTTP 1.0/1.1.
 H2 has by default Distributed Denial of Service (DDoS) protection, better overall security, options, and so forth.
-H2 allows us to use Application-Layer Protocol Negotiation (ALPN) which drops our latency to pretty much zero for requests.
+H2 allows us to use H2 with Application-Layer Protocol Negotiation (ALPN) which drops our latency to pretty much zero for requests.
 Mobile devices are also upping the ante for security by supporting H2.
 We should use it whenever possible and pretty much every modern browser supports it.

 Enabling HTTP/2 on your server has an impact for resource consumption and if you have a busy site; you may need to carefully consider the implications.
 The first noticeable difference enabling HTTP/2 is the additional threads started on your server.
 The reason is HTTP/2 gives all requests it receives its own Worker Threads for processing, collecting the results and streaming those results out to the client.